My Short Stories

 “The Rite of the Yearly King,” Et d’Avalon à Camelot, edited by Lucie Chenu (and translated by her as well). Éditions Terre de Brume, 2012.

 As a teaser to new readers, I’m posting selected short stories here in PDF format for visitors to download for free.
 After all, you’ve read this far; you deserve some thanks!
-Here is “Three Gifts,” which is also included in my first short story collection, Iridescence and other stories.
+Here is “The Woman, the Pilot, the Raven,” which is also included in my first short story collection, Iridescence and other stories.